 Believe it or not, Tulum was considered a hidden gem before 2016.
 Visited mostly on day trips from Cozumel and the Riviera Maya, the Tulum ruins and beach were the perfect stopover.
 Tulum’s popularity has dramatically risen in the last few years due to the perfect balance of culture, adventure and relaxation it offers its visitors.
 Becoming an Instagram darling didn’t hurt either!
 This Tulum itinerary will ensure you get to experience the best of this not so hidden gem and is perfect to add to any longer Mexico itinerary.

-The rise in popularity has given way to a drastic increase in development of resorts, restaurants, shops and the entire Tulum Beach Strip.
+The rise in popularity has given way to a drastic increase in the development of resorts, restaurants, shops and the entire Tulum Beach Strip.
 Tulum is comprised of three areas: the Tulum Beach Strip, the Tulum Ruins, and the town center (Tulum Pueblo) which is the least touristy part of the area.
+In this Tulum 3 day itinerary, go deeper than the standard tourist attractions.

 Where is Tulum and how do I get there?